WillsMd/requiters-forms/README.md

 # **Recruitment API**

-This Recruitment API allows users to submit and manage recruitment data, such as personal details, skills, motivations, and project descriptions.
-It is built with Django and integrates seamlessly with frontend applications like React.
+The Recruitment API enables users to register and provide additional information such as their skills, motivations, projects they want to join, and other relevant data.
+This API is designed for seamless integration with frontend frameworks like React.

 ---